 From a site known by the confluence of the Wakarusa River and the Kansas River, Eudora grew from an overnight stay on trails leading west — to a city of thousands with a front-row view of the bustling traffic between Kansas City and Lawrence.

 The City of Eudora Sesquicentennial Anniversary Edition by Cindy Higgins was excerpted from this online publication also written by Higgins.
-Also see photographs relating to Eudora including residents, schools, bridges, maps, the Eudora Public Library, and CPA Memories that includes information about the 2013 CPA Picnic, July 26 and 27.
+Also see photographs relating to Eudora including residents, schools, bridges, maps, the Eudora Public Library, and cemetery symbolism.
+For updates on the CPA Picnic, see CPA Memories.

 Note: This site is not sponsored by the city of Eudora, the Eudora Area Historical Society, nor other organization.